Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 veeam landing page

-Veeam Backup for Microsoft Office 365 is a solution that puts flexibility as its main advantage.
-Both the backup and the restoration processes can adapt to many different situations, offering up to 25 different ways to restore your data – from full recovery to granular file-level restoration.
-The same could be said for the variety of data storage locations that are supported – no matter if you decide to use the on-premise storage or one of the many supported cloud ones.
+Veeam Backup for Microsoft Office 365 is a solution with flexibility as its main advantage.
+The backup and restoration processes can adapt to many situations, offering up to 25 ways to restore your data – from complete recovery to granular file-level restoration.
+The same could be said for the variety of supported data storage locations – no matter if you decide to use the on-premise storage or one of the many supported cloud ones.
 All of that is packed in a user-friendly interface that is easy to operate but might seem slightly complicated to set up initially.

 Veeam Office 365 Features and Benefits:

-• Each backup includes the complete Microsoft 365 profile of a user (Outlook, Teams, SharePoint, OneDrive, Microsoft Exchange Online, etc.)
+• Each backup includes a user’s complete Microsoft 365 profile (Outlook, Teams, SharePoint, OneDrive, Microsoft Exchange Online, etc.)

 • Once configured, the M365 backups can run automatically.